Angela Rayner tried to block Prince Andrew from royal duties, book claims

 Ms Giuffre has accused Andrew of sexually abusing her on Epstein’s private island Little St James as a teenager, which the prince “unequivocally” denied.

-In 2022, he agreed to settle her civil claim for a multi-million dollar sum, without admitting liability.
+In 2022, he agreed to settle her civil claim for a multi-million pound sum, without admitting liability.

 Join our commenting forum